-You need to try hard to be in tech and never hear about Python.
-One can encounter it everywhere, be it quick scripts, machine learning, web backends, or even mobile tools.
-But honestly, is Python good for app development if you are talking mobile?
+You really have to try hard to work in tech and never hear about Python.
+One can encounter it everywhere, whether in quick scripts, machine learning, web backends, or even mobile tools.
+But to be honest, is Python good for app development?
+Can we actually use it to power modern production-ready applications?

-If you want the easy answer, it’s yes.
+If you are looking for the easy answer, it is yes.
 But the language is in no way an ultimate solution, so do not treat it like that.
-However, when used with proper frameworks and architecture, it can be a solid choice.
+However, when used with proper frameworks and architecture, it may be a solid choice.

 If you want to know if Python is a good match for your app project, we are here to help.